vaimo/app-builder-akeneo-integration-docs/README.md

 >
 > By upgrading the Adobe I/O Events for Adobe Commerce module to version 1.6.0 or greater, you will benefit from some additional automated steps during onboarding.

-## Starter Kit first deploy & onboarding
+## First deploy & onboarding
-Following the next steps, you will deploy and onboard the starter kit for the first time.
+Following the next steps, you will deploy and onboard the project for the first time.
 The onboarding process sets up event providers and registrations based on your selection.

 ### Download the project
 - Download and unzip the project